rht-labs/sre-enablement-content/docs/5-incidents-oh-no/1-structured-incident-management.md

 ## Pet Battle is getting alerts
-Through out this section, you will recieve several alerts (usually one by one).
-Before starting, define some example priority levels for your application (ie critical, major, minor...)
+Through out this section, you will recieve several alerts (probably one by one).

-Before we start, let's take a look at possible roles during an incident.
+Before we start, let's take a look at possible roles during an incident:
 - Primary on-call
 - Incident Lead (IL)
 - Communications Lead (CL)